DSeung001/DSeung001/README.md

 ## 👨‍💻 Works

 - **Huvitz (2024.04 ~ )**
-  Developed web services and handled medical device data using Go and jQuery.
+  Developed web services and handled medical device data using Go and Vue.js

 - **AISUM (2024.01 ~ 2024.04)**
   Built a crawling and scheduling system for global e-commerce data using Python.